5cover/psdc/docs/Done.md

 ## a Node should have SourceTokens

-this is needed for errors in Semantic analysis
+this is needed for errors in Static analysis

 ## TypeInfo and primitive obsession